drone-ah/wordsonsand/blog/content/posts/wordsonsand/despatches.md

 get some decent traffic and raise awareness.

-I've been remembering to post on the relevant days at reasonable times, but this process is annoying at best, interrupts flow and is takes up cognitive load.
+I've been remembering to post on the relevant days at reasonable times, but this process is annoying at best, interrupts flow and takes up cognitive load.

 I wanted to automate it.
 I've got to say that automating these two seemingly simple tasks were rife with unexpected complexity.